posit-dev/plumber2/README.md

 At this point in the development feedback is crucial.
-If you do decide to try out plumber2, please share your experience, both good and bad, and ask question as it informs us about where to spend more time with documentation.
+If you do decide to try out plumber2, please share your experience, both good and bad, and ask questions as it informs us about where to spend more time with documentation.

 ## Hello World